taranvohra/bBot/README.md

 Picks at the user at the mentioned index and add them to your team.

+💲 **Bonus Usage** 💲
+You can do a random pick by typing `random` instead of the index.

 **tag** 😸<br/>
 `Usage -> .tag info`

 Adds meta information about yourself in all the pugs you've joined.

 For example if you have no microphone then you can tag yourself `.tag nomic`.
 This will help the captains later while picking and making a decision.